MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M03L01_Canvas_app.md

 1. Rename the rectangle to `HeaderRect`.

-1. Set the properties of the rectangle as follows:
+1. Set the properties of the rectangle in the formula bar as follows:

    1. X=`0`
    1. Y=`0`